ToshioCP/Gtk4-tutorial/gfm/sec21.md

 $ ninja -C _build install
 ~~~

-If you install Gtk4 from the distribution packages, you don't need the prefix option.
+If you install GTK 4 from the distribution packages, you don't need the prefix option.
 Maybe you need root privilege to install it.

 ~~~